kuanchihwang/CAM-SIMA-Docs/docs/development/cam-testing.md

 The tests themselves are listed in `<CAM-SIMA>/cime_config/testdefs/testlist_cam.xml`.
 Any files that need to be included in order for the tests to run properly are located in `<CAM-SIMA/cime_config/testdefs/testmods_dirs/cam/outfrq_XXX`, where `XXX` is the name of the test.
 Additional information on the CIME testing system, which is what this testing infrastructure is built on, can be found [online here](https://esmci.github.io/cime/versions/master/html/users_guide/testing.html).

 ### Archiving baselines
-If your PR changes answers, then after you have run the tests, merged your PR, and created a tag (see [tag workflow](git-basics.md#tagging-a-commit)), you will need to archive your baselines for the next person.
+**If your PR changes answers**, then after you have run the tests, merged your PR, and created a tag (see [tag workflow](git-basics.md#tagging-a-commit)), you will need to archive your baselines for the next person.

 To do this, navigate to `$CAM-SIMA/test/system` on derecho and run: